trixi-framework/trixi-framework.github.io/index.md

 # Trixi Framework

-**Adaptive high-order numerical simulations of hyperbolic PDEs in Julia**
+The Trixi framework is a collaborative scientific effort to provide open source tools for adaptive high-order numerical simulations of hyperbolic PDEs in Julia.
+Besides the core algorithms, the framework also includes mesh and visualization tools.
+Moreover, it includes utilities such as Julia wrappers of mature libraries written in other programming languages.

 This page gives an overview of the different activities that, together, constitute the Trixi framework on [GitHub](https://github.com/orgs/trixi-framework).